tsora1603/pixora-theme/CONTRIBUTING.md

 - All icons must be `.svg` (vectorized);
 - All icons must be first drawn on a 16x16 canvas;
+- All icons must have a border with the color #3E3546;
 - Follow the [Resurrect 32 color pallete](https://lospec.com/palette-list/resurrect-32) when making new icons;

 ## License Reminder